Skip to main content

 2. Operable

 User interface components and navigation must be operable.
 Components and navigation are available to all users to interact with.
-For example, a user who is unable to use a mouse, will need to be able to navigate a menu using the keyboard on their computer.
+For example, a user who cannot use a mouse will need to be able to navigate a menu using the keyboard on their computer.

 Another 29 of the guidelines align with the “Operable” principle.